virtua-sa/gitci314/README.md

     `SWAPFILE=/dev/sdaX ./install`
     or after the installation with:
     `./install-swap 6 /dev/sdaX`
-* If you have an intensive use of Gitlab CI runners, you should move the Gitlab Multi Runner image to another Raspberry Pi
+* If you have an intensive use of Gitlab CI runners or if you have security concerns regarding your data, you should move the Gitlab Multi Runner image to another Raspberry Pi
 * In aim to have more space for your Git projects, move the shared folders to an external USB drive (see `docker-compose.yml` file)
 * Of course, this setup *MUST NOT* be used for production purpose.
 It is mainly a proof of concept and should be used as is.